 - Bake for 33-37 minutes or until the middle is almost set and the edges have firmed up.

 - Let the baked oats cool for 10 minutes before serving.

-- They're soft right out of the oven but they firm up as they cool.
+- They're soft right out of the oven but will firm up as it cools.